San Diego Chargers: Final years in San Diego (2013–2016)

 In the 2015 NFL draft, the Chargers selected Melvin Gordon, Denzel Perryman, and Craig Mager in the first three rounds.
 The season started off with a win against the Detroit Lions at home.
 The Chargers lost to the Cincinnati Bengals and Minnesota Vikings in away games before defeating the Cleveland Browns on a last second field goal.
-Following their 2 wins and two losses, the Chargers lost their next six games to the Pittsburgh Steelers, Green Bay Packers, Baltimore Ravens, the Chicago Bears, and the Oakland Raiders and the Kansas City Chiefs.
+Following their two wins and two losses, the Chargers lost their next six games to the Pittsburgh Steelers, Green Bay Packers, Baltimore Ravens, the Chicago Bears, and the Oakland Raiders and the Kansas City Chiefs.
 The Chargers then won against the Jaguars in an away game.
 In week 15, defeated the Miami Dolphins, 30–14.
 The Chargers finished the season in last place in the AFC West and third-last ahead of the Titans and the Browns in the American Football Conference with a 4–12 record.

 The Chargers drafted defensive end Joey Bosa in the third overall pick of the 2016 draft.
 Other selections included Hunter Henry, Max Tuerk, Joshua Perry, Jatavis Brown, Drew Kaser, Derek Watt, and Donavon Clark.

 The Chargers started their 2016 season in Kansas City, playing against the Chiefs and at half time, held a lead of 21–3.
 The Chiefs rallied in the second half, defeating the Chargers 33–27.
 In San Diego, the Chargers defeated the Jaguars 38–14.
 Running back Danny Woodhead did not play due to an anterior cruciate ligament injury.
 The Chargers then lost to the Colts, the Saints and the Raiders before winning against the Broncos 21–13 and the Falcons, 33–30.
 There were further losses including to the Dolphins, 31–24; to Kansas City, 37–27 in San Diego; and to the Browns in week 16.

-Return to Los Angeles
+Return to Los Angeles (2017–present)

 The owner of the Chargers, Dean Spanos advocated for many years for the city of San Diego to build a new stadium.
 With no success, the Chargers, in association with the Raiders, planned to construct a new stadium in Carson, California.